TeamubX/Maybe/Story/Episode 1.md

 before.
 He was acting way to strangely.
 Mato was still scared, she heard some footsteps from behind, she got too scared.
 Her friends surprised her, the boy was standing away from them.
 Mato told her friends that they have a new member in the team, she didn't tell what actually happened there.
 They then discussed what to do wih him.
 They saw around them, the Earth wasn't like how it was before in the morning, thr air, the sky, the land, everything was different.
 It was night and they needed a shelter, Mato's friends asked her if there is any place nearby.
-Mato didn't want to discuss about the place she met that boy, but as it was night they needed a shelter, she told that there is a shelter
+Mato didn't want to discuss about the place she where met that boy, but as it was night they needed a shelter, she told that there is a shelter.
+They then go to the land.
+While travelling, her friends were trying to talk with the boy, the boy was getting frightened, and he wa hiding behind Mato.
+Mato, who had a heart of gold, asked her friends to don't disturb him.
+She showed a smile to the boy and consolidated him.
+The boy was better than how he was before, after he heard Mato's words.
+They finally reached the land.